kodemartin/json-feature-matrix-processor/README.md

 method.
 To this end, multi-valued features are flattened through the `JsonData.transform_vector_features` method.

+### Homogenize the data

+`JsonData` supports dynamic transformation of multi-valued features of the matrix through the `transform_vector_features` instance method.

+By default, the latter method reduces the vector features to their norm.
+This is the case when `JsonData.homogeneous_df` is evaluated.

 ### Evaluate basic statistics

 Feature statistics are exposed through the `JsonData.stats` property that wraps the `pandas.DataFrame.describe` method.

-In this context, it was considered necessary to apply a tranformation to the original dataframe representation, to reduce multi-valued features to a single-value representation.
-To this end, multi-valued features are represented by the norm of their vector value in a transformed dataframe that can be accessed through `JsonData.homogeneous_df`.

-Hence, `JsonData.stats` shows the statistics of `JsonData.homogeneous_df`.
+`JsonData.stats` shows the statistics of `JsonData.homogeneous_df`.

 ### Evaluate and visualize outliers